The Conspiratory

 Give the Atlantis believers their due, because their case rests on a real and interesting fact: ancient legends of sudden, catastrophic flooding are everywhere, from Mesopotamia's Epic of Gilgamesh to the biblical flood to flood stories recorded on every inhabited continent.
 Sea levels really did rise dramatically as the last Ice Age ended, submerging real coastlines and, quite plausibly, real settlements.
 A folk memory of catastrophic inundation is not an unreasonable thing for Bronze Age or Neolithic peoples to have carried forward.

-There is also a genuinely serious version of the argument, distinct from Donnelly-style hyperdiffusionism: that Plato's account is a garbled, centuries-removed folk memory of a real disaster — most plausibly the Bronze Age Minoan civilization on Crete and the catastrophic eruption of the volcano at Thera (modern Santorini) around 1600 BC.
-That eruption was one of the largest in human history, burying the sophisticated Minoan town of Akrotiri in ash and sending tsunamis across the Aegean that likely helped cripple Minoan Crete itself — a real, wealthy, palace-building Bronze Age culture violently erased by natural catastrophe, exactly the kind of event that could seed a much later legend of a drowned civilization.
+There is also a genuinely serious version of the argument, distinct from Donnelly-style hyperdiffusionism: that Plato's account is a garbled, centuries-removed folk memory of a real disaster: most plausibly the Bronze Age Minoan civilization on Crete and the catastrophic eruption of the volcano at Thera (modern Santorini) around 1600 BC.
+That eruption was one of the largest in human history, burying the sophisticated Minoan town of Akrotiri in ash and sending tsunamis across the Aegean that likely helped cripple Minoan Crete itself, a real, wealthy, palace-building Bronze Age culture violently erased by natural catastrophe, exactly the kind of event that could seed a much later legend of a drowned civilization.
+Some believers have gone further and tried to make Plato's own numbers fit: the Greek seismologist Angelos Galanopoulos argued in 1960 that a transcription error inflated the story's figures roughly tenfold, so that the “9,000 years before Solon” Plato gives should really read 900, which would place Atlantis's destruction around 1490 BC, within the same span as the Thera eruption itself.

 And believers are right that ancient peoples are regularly underestimated.
 Stonehenge, Göbekli Tepe, and the pyramids all show that Bronze Age and even Neolithic societies were capable of engineering feats that surprised modern archaeologists when first properly studied.
 If the ancients could organize labor forces to raise multi-ton stones with no metal tools, doesn't it feel plausible that one culture, somewhere, got further still, and that we simply haven't found the evidence yet?